Stanly Community College

 - Submit evidence of successful completion of one unit of biology, algebra/integrated math, and chemistry in high school with a grade of “C” or higher or the equivalent at a post-secondary institution (BIO 090 or higher, MAT 070/DMA 040/Tiers 1 and 2 or higher, CHEM 090 or higher).
 Applicants wishing to complete these credits at other colleges should contact the Admissions Office at Stanly Community College to ensure that the credits are acceptable.

-- To determine if credit was awarded for these required courses, view the My Documents tab in your WebAdvisor account or contact your Success Coach/Advisor.
+- To determine if credit was awarded for these required courses, applicants may view the My Documents tab in Self-Service or contact his/her Success Coach/Advisor.

 Step 4: Prove college readiness. __________ (date completed)